pfernique/RGHAFS20/README.md

    ```

 6. Execute the code corresponding to this study.
    This study is formatted as a **Jupyter** notebook, refers to this [page](https://jupyter.readthedocs.io/en/latest/index.html) for more information.
+You can look on this [page](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) for a tutorial.